Guifang: Northern tribes in the Late Shang period

 Nomadic leaders depicted in Deer stones in Mongolia (1400-700 BC), leading large-scale organized nomadic groups, may have affected the late Shang and early Zhou dynasties of China to their south.
 Their chariot technology may have stimulated the development of Shang chariots.

 The nomadic leaders depicted in Deer stones in Mongolia, dated to 1400-700 BC, leading large-scale organized nomadic groups, may have affected the late Shang and early Zhou dynasties of China to their south.

 They were equipped with weapons and instruments of war, such as daggers, shafted axes, or curved rein holders for their horses.
 They may not have ridden on horseback, but they are documented to have possessed horse-drawn charriots, with two or four horses, as shown in the drawings on Deer Stones and multiple finds of horse skeletons with heavy wear.
 These powerful nomadic leaders, leading large-scale organized nomadic groups capable of building monumental decorated stone tombs, may have been part of the nomadic challenge to the early Chinese dynasties.
 They may also be connected to the rise of the horse chariot during the Shang dynasty.

 Siwa culture (1300–600 BCE)

-The Siwa culture culture is sometimes proposed as being connected to the northern tribes which challenged the Shang and Zhou dynasties, but questions are raised against this theory because the Siwa sites are small with low subsistence levels, whereas the northern tribes, particularly the Xianyun, seem to have been more advanced, using bronze weapons and chariots.
+The Siwa culture is sometimes proposed as being connected to the northern tribes which challenged the Shang and Zhou dynasties, but questions are raised against this theory because the Siwa sites are small with low subsistence levels, whereas the northern tribes, particularly the Xianyun, seem to have been more advanced, using bronze weapons and chariots.
 According to Feng Li, the archaeological remains of the Siwa culture suggest that they could not have sustained an advanced society capable of rivaling contemporary Chinese armies.
 The debate remains open.